YOUR STORY BEGINS WITH A MILESTONE

 - Food

-- Transporting loads on mules
+- Transporting loads by mules

 - Dining room